stabner/HashmonkeyCoin/doc/descriptors.md

 ones.
 For larger numbers of errors, or other types of errors, there is a roughly 1 in a trillion chance of not detecting the errors.

-All RPCs in Raptoreum Core will include the checksum in their output.
+All RPCs in HashmonkeyCoin Core will include the checksum in their output.
 Only certain RPCs require checksums on input, including `deriveaddress` and `importmulti`.
 The checksum for a descriptor without one can be computed using the `getdescriptorinfo` RPC.